Sandy Spring Friends School

 Thanks to the many families who came to SSFS for Friends Day 2025!
 From new activities like Friends Farm hayrides, basketball games, and yoga to longstanding favorites like Ralph's Diner, Open Mic, face painting, and games and a bounce house for the kids, the day was truly a celebration of our amazing community.

-Lower School November 2025 Assembly
+LS November Assembly

 November's Lower School Assembly included a celebration of Native American Heritage Month, where students learned several Cherokee words and sang a gratitude song.